-(a) The County and the Corporation intend that this Facilities Agreement shall yield on a net basis the Base Payments specified in Section 4.1 hereof during the duration of this Facilities Agreement, and that all costs, expenses, liabilities and obligations of any kind and nature whatsoever including, without limitation, any ad valorem taxes or other taxes levied against owners of real or personal property, insurance premiums, utility charges, fees and expenses of the Consultant, and assessments and all operation, maintenance, repair and upkeep expenses relating to the Project Facilities and Real Property which do not constitute Base Payments, or other obligations relating to the Project Facilities and Real Property which may arise or become due during this Facilities Agreement and which the Corporation except for this Facilities Agreement or the provisions of the Base Lease would ordinarily be required to pay as owner of the Project Facilities and lead under the provisions of the Base Lease or be included in the Acquisition Payments and paid by the County as Additional Payments.
-The County acknowledges that, under the provisions of the Base Lease, it has retatined sole responsibility for the payment of taxes and insurance on the Real Property and the Project Facilities and the property associated therewith and the obligations of the County under the Base Lease are not subject to the limitations of Section 4.6 hereof, except as provided in Section 4.1(b) of the Base
+(a) The County and the Corporation intend that this Facilities Agreement shall yield on a net basis the Base Payments specified in Section 4.1 hereof during the duration of this Facilities Agreement, and that all costs, expenses, liabilities and obligations of any kind and nature whatsoever including, without limitation, any ad valorem taxes or other taxes levied against owners of real or personal property, insurance premiums, utility charges, fees and expenses of the Consultant, and assessments and all operation, maintenance, repair and upkeep expenses relating to the Project Facilities and Real Property which do not constitute Base Payments, or other obligations relating to the Project Facilities and Real Property which may arise or become due during this Facilities Agreement and which the Corporation except for this Facilities Agreement or the provisions of the Base Lease would ordinarily be required to pay as owner of the Project Facilities and Real Property (regardless of whether the County as owner would be so required to pay) shall either be paid under the provisions of the Base Lease or be included in the Acquisition Payments and paid by the County as Additional Payments.
+The County asknowledges that, under the provisions of the Base Lease, it has retained sole responsibility for the payment of taxes and insurance on the Real Property and the Project Facilities and the property associated therewith and the obligations of the County under the Base Lease are not subject to the limitations of Section 4.6 hereof, except as provided in Section 4.1(b) of the Base

 SECTION 3.10.
 No Merger of Project Facilities.
-The Corporation and County confirm that the Project Facilities shall be property of the Corporation and tile thereto shall remain vested in the Corporation and shall not merge into the respective leasehold estates of the Corporation in the Real Property, except that tile to said Project Facilities shall revert to and be vested in the County upon termination of the Base Lease.
+The Corporation and County confirm that the Project Facilities shall be property of the Corporation and title thereto shall remain vested in the Corporation and shall not merge into the respective leasehold estates of the Corporation in the Real Property, except that title to said Project Facilities shall revert to and be vested in the County upon termination of the Base Lease.
 The Corporation shall have the power to convey undivided interests in the Project Facilities to the County from time to time as Acquisition Payments are made as contemplated hereby.